École polytechnique: Montagne Saint-Geneviève (1805–1976)

 In 1805, when he placed the School under military administration, Napoleon transferred it to the Quartier Latin, in the former premises of the colleges of Navarre, Tournai and Boncourt, now the Ministry of Higher Education and Research.
 The Paris campus was located near the Panthéon, at 5 rue Descartes, and was nicknamed "Carva" by the students.

 Palaiseau (from 1976)

 Located in the suburbs of Paris, about 9 miles from the city center, École polytechnique is a campus-based institution.
 It offers teaching facilities, student housing, dining and hospitality services, and a range of sports facilities dedicated to the 4,600 people who live on campus.

 The nearest regional train station is Lozère (line B, zone 4 of the RER network).
 Several buses also connect École polytechnique to the Massy-Palaiseau RER station and Massy TGV station.
+The future Paris Métro Line 18 will stop at an aerial station near the campus.

-The campus is close to other scientific institutions in Saclay (Commissariat à l'énergie atomique et aux énergies alternatives), Orsay (Université Paris-Sud) and Bures (Institut des hautes études scientifiques and some laboratories of the Centre national de la recherche scientifique).
+The campus is close to other scientific institutions in Saclay (Commissariat à l'énergie atomique et aux énergies alternatives), Orsay (Paris-Saclay University) and Bures (Institut des hautes études scientifiques and some laboratories of the Centre national de la recherche scientifique).